caspii/casparwre.de/privacy.md

 title: Our Privacy Policy
 ---

-Wallpaper Apps are Ad Supported.
-This SERVICE is provided by at no cost and is intended for use as is.
+This SERVICE is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.